BarryCap/BarryCap.github.io/CONTRIBUTING.md

 - If something is being improved, the commit name could begin with `Improve`;
 - If a file is being renamed, the commit name could begin with `Rename`;
 - If something is being changed for another, the commit name should begin with `Replace`;
-- If a file or a part of a file is made shorter, the commit name should begin with `Clean`;
+- If a file or a part of a file is made shorter or some format errors were fixed, the commit name should begin with `Clean`;
 - If a file or a part of a file is shortened or minified, the commit name should begin with `Minify`.
 #### Examples
 ---